 Brontë is not a tale of grey hues.
 It is the story of a loving family who laugh as well as cry; a story of triumph and transcendence.

 “A show that must surely have a future in the British musical culture.
 Success has been achieved in a sympathetic and serene approach to the literary substance of the story through BB Cooper`s music and Peter Spafford’s well-written book and lyrics¦ Marc Urquhart directs this charming piece.”
 The Stage

-Music by BB Cooper, Book and Lyrics by Peter Spafford, Directed by Marc Urquhart, Orchestrations by Mark Warman.
-Cast: Ruth Madoc, Kevin Colson, Jan Hartley, Joanna John, Justine Koos, Jeremy Finch, Daniel Goode, Darryl Knock and Rebecca Barnes.
+Cast: Ruth Madoc, Kevin Colson, Jan Hartley, Joanna John, Justine Koos, Jeremy Finch, Darryl Knock, Daniel Goode and Rebecca Barnes.

 Produced and presented by The Redgrave Theatre, Theatre Royal, Lincoln and Alexandra Theatre, Birmingham in association with Artfield.